 Issued to Panzer units at the outbreak of the war, the Panzer I was withdrawn from service in 1940, and very few remained by the time Germany invaded Russia.
 A few saw service as command tanks in Panzerjäger battalions, but as a combat tank the Panzer I was almost obsolete even as the war began.
 Other variants included a light command vehicle with a fixed super-structure replacing the turret.
 The Panzer I's chassis would continue to be used for various self-propelled guns.
 Principal service: 1939-40.
 Numbers manufactured: 675.

-Cost 56pts (Inexperienced), 70pts (Regular)

-Weapons 2 turret-mounted MMGs

-Damage Value 7+ (armoured carrier)
+Cost: 56pts (Inexperienced), 70pts (Regular) Weapons: 2 turret-mounted MMGs Damage Value: 7+ (armoured carrier)

-Options - Replace MMGs with a light automatic cannon, gaining both the flak and open-topped special rules, for +10pts (Flakpanzer I).

 PANZER II